DESIGNATED EMPHASIS IN WOMEN, GENDER AND SEXUALITY (DEWGS)

 Students admitted to the DEWGS Program can apply for stipends to support research and activities related to their participation in the program.
 Awards are made available once a year in the Fall.
 The total budget for graduate student stipends varies each year; individual awards can be up to $500.
 Each DE student is eligible for one stipend over the course of their career at Berkeley.

-Application Procedure: Download the application (docx file) and forward the completed form to:
+Application Procedure: Download the application (pdf file) and forward the completed form to:

 DEWGS Graduate Student Affairs Officer